 Advantages of geosynthetics:

-- Geosynthetic sheets consume less space and it can fit anywhere in a landfill.
+- Geosynthetic sheets consume less space and can fit anywhere in a landfill.

 - Geosynthetic materials are homogeneous because they are manufactured in a workshop with quality control.